-But there's more.
-The DOL's pending proposal might include additional changes, such as:
+But wait!
+There's more.
+Although the DOL's Statement of Regulatory Priorities only mentions the salary level test, the agency might push for additional changes, such as:

-- Adjustments to the exempt duties tests; - Automatic, periodic increases to the salary threshold based on market data; and/or - An additional rate increase for highly compensated employees.
+- Adjustments to the exempt duties tests; and/or - An additional rate increase for highly compensated employees.
 Currently, "highly compensated employees" who earn at least \$107,432 are subject to a reduced duties test.